It Happened To Me…

 “You a Trump man?”

 “Best believe it!”
 This was the conversation I heard loudly behind me in line between an older man and woman.
-From the number of other people waiting, it was obvious I wasn’t the only one trying to get my vote out of the way, however looking around the room of mostly elderly people, I couldn’t help believing they shared the couple’s sentiment.
+From the number of other people waiting, it was obvious I wasn’t the only one trying to get my vote out of the way, however looking around the room of elderly white people, I couldn’t help believing they shared the couple’s sentiment.
 I might be stereotyping, but political views aside they all got to vote- I was the only one who was turned away.
+Also, I am black.

 “Your voter registration is invalid.”